elodieandrieu/elodieandrieu.github.io/_pages/publications.md

 <!--- {% for post in site.working_papers reversed %} --->
 <!--- {% include archive-single.html %} --->
 <!--- {% endfor %} --->

+## Pre-doctoral publications

+**Occupational transitions: the cost of moving to a “safe haven”** (with S. Jamet, L. Marcolin and M. Squicciarini)

+*OECD Science, Technology and Industry Policy Papers* -